 Separate property includes property that either spouse had prior to the marriage, as well as gifts or inheritance either spouse receives.
 Separate property remains the property of the spouse who acquired it, though in certain circumstances, separate property might be included in the property division.

-Other factors also might be relevant, so consult a Seattle division of property lawyer in Bellevue for information more specific to your case.
+Other factors also might be relevant, so consult a Seattle division of property lawyers in Bellevue for information more specific to your case.

 Division of Property & Fault for the Marriage